Jabez L. M. Curry: Legacy

 During his life, Curry was awarded the Royal Order of Charles III and several honorary degrees.

 The Curry School of Education at the University of Virginia was named for him posthumously in 1905, in accordance with a stipulation in a donation given that year by John D. Rockfeller, Sr. to fund the establishment of the school.
 In spring 2020, the university president supported a recommendation to remove Curry's name from the school, because of his support for slavery and the Confederate cause.
 This reflects a shared effort on the part of the institution and the broader Charlottesville community to mitigate the stains of racism and slavery.
 In September the University's board of visitors voted to remove his name from the school.

 As the naming subcommittee reported, Curry's legacy is worthy of careful scrutiny.
-His pro-slavery speeches from before the Civil War and membership in the Confederate House of Representatives demonstrate strong ties to the Southern cause.
-However, his later efforts to promote education for blacks during the Reconstruction era up through the end of the 19th century are reflective of more progressive ideals that were not shared by many of his contemporaries.
+He made pro-slavery speeches from before the Civil War and held membership in the Confederate House of Representatives.
+His later efforts promoted education for blacks during the Reconstruction era up through the end of the 19th century are reflective of more progressive ideals that were not shared by many of his contemporaries.
 He did promote a more vocational style of education for blacks than he would for whites.
 This approach was shared by Booker T. Washington of the Tuskegee Institute, who believed that blacks should be prepared for the work most would encounter in their rural communities of the time.

 Curry Hall dormitory at Longwood University and the Curry Building at the University of North Carolina at Greensboro are also named for him.

 Curry was honored early in the 20th century by one of Alabama's two statues in the United States Capitol's National Statuary Hall Collection.
 It was sculpted by Dante Sodini in 1908, the year the state donated it to the hall.
-In October 2009, the state replaced the statue with one of Helen Keller, activist and author.
+In October 2009, the state replaced the Statue of Jabez Lamar Monroe Curry with a Statue of Helen Keller of Helen Keller, activist and author.
 Curry's statue was transferred to Samford University, where he had been closely involved.
 It was displayed in Samford's university center until the building was closed for renovation in 2018.
 At that point the statue was returned to the Alabama Department of Archives and History.